2-descent for Bloch--Kato Selmer groups and rational points on hyperelliptic curves I: Introduction

 \subsection{Acknowledgements}

+I would like to thank the anonymous referees for helpful corrections and suggestions for changes to the structure of the paper.
 I am grateful to Ed Schaefer for explaining $2$-Selmer groups of hyperelliptic curves to me, and to Michael Stoll for several detailed suggestions about an earlier version of this work, and corrections and comments on an earlier version of this paper.
 I am grateful to Lee Berry for many corrections to a previous version of this paper and useful discussions.
 This research was supported by a Royal Society University Research Fellowship.